usnistgov/MediScore/README.txt

       - Score reporting and averaging bug fixed.
 Dummy scores were leaking through the csv and HTML.
   Mar 31, 2017 - MediScore Version 1.1.3:
     * Validator:
       - Added checker to see if ImageMagick is installed and in working order.
 If it is not, it will terminate the validator before it can run over the files.
     * MaskScorer:
       - Absolute paths added.
 Path dependency for the mask scorer is no longer required.
       - Bug to averaging procedure for splice portion of the mask scorer is fixed.
       - Bug regarding indexing and averaging for splice portion of the mask scorer is fixed.
     * Provenance:
       - Provenance validator and formal test cases added.
-Error messages should be expected in testing.
+Error messages corresponding to test cases with malformed system output should be expected.

 CONTACT